flintinatux/importr/README.md

 > bundle exec rails s
 ```

 Then you should be in business.
+Or host it on heroku, which is what I do.
 Or if your friend started up a server, go join his or her game.

 ## Contributing